Costa Rica Taxes

 The law also says that businesses cannot list the tax as a deduction when paying income tax.

-Which corporations should pay the tax?
+Which corporations should pay taxes in Costa Rica?

 1. Sociedad Anónima (S.A.)